How do I give up dieting?

 Do the same as above but for thirst.
 When you find yourself reaching for a drink ask yourself “how do I know when I am thirsty?” and when you stop “How do I know I’ve drunk enough?” and when you have nailed it for water, try again with food!

 This is the kind of thing I work on individually with my clients.
-If you would like some 1:1 support to work through this further please CLICK HERE to book a no obligation suitability call to see if we are a match for coaching!
+If you would like some 1:1 support to work through this further please CLICK HERE.

 If you liked this post please sign up for my weekly newsletter.
 My newsletter is where I share unique content not featured here on my blog.
 As a bonus, I will send you my 3 top tools that helped me to stay motivated to lose over 70 kilograms!